 Traditional Clothing: The traditional everyday garment for males and females of all ages is the pagne, a one-piece, usually colorful wraparound garment.
-While only elderly men wear the pagne for everyday wear, many women of all ages regularly dress in pagnes along with a head wrap known as an igitambara.
+While only elderly men wear the pagne for everyday wear, many women of all ages regularly dress in pagnes along with a head wrap known as an s, women wear the imvutano igitambara.
 For formal occasions, women wear the imvutano (pictured), a 3-piece dress worn over one shoulder.
 The traditional formal outfit for men, the imgega, is also worn over one shoulder.
 Burundian mothers often carry their infants in a goatskin sling around their backs.